ThreatConnect-Inc/tcex/tcex/input/field_types/README.md

 The 'value' key may be a String, StringArray, Binary, BinaryArray, TCEntity, TCEntityArray, and it also may be another KeyValue or a KeyValueArray.
 Note that this means that the value may be a single value or a list (Array) type.
-If the 'value' key is a list type, then it must be a homogenous list.
+If the 'value' key is a list type, then it must be a homogeneous list.
 That is, the list may contain only Strings, only Binaries, only TCEntities, or only KeyValues.

 The 'value' key may also be None